-Global and Australian economic conditions continued to be volatile across the 2022-23 financial year.
+Global and Australian economic conditions continued to be volatile across the financial year.
 Escalation in prices (inflation) and supply chain issues have, to this point, had a minimal impact to the operations of the business.

-Demand for vacant development land within the area of operations has remained strong and land sale prices have been in-line with expectations.
-Future sales are expected to remain strong as evidenced by our latest asset valuation assessment.
+Demand for vacant development land within the area of operations has remained strong and previous land sale prices have been in-line with expectations.
+Government regulations will impact any future land sales, but these are expected to remain strong as evidenced by our latest asset valuation assessment.

 HCCDC will continue to monitor economic and social events to ensure their impacts are understood and best managed.

-HCCDC has continually reviewed its strategy for future land releases to suit relevant market conditions and will continue to do so.
+We have continually reviewed its strategy for future land releases to suit relevant market conditions and will continue to do so.